 Get involved in your health

-• Getting to know your team and helping them get to know you.
+- Getting to know your care team and help them get to know you

-• Making your best effort to attend each appointment or call if you need to reschedule
+- Making your best effort to come to each appointment (or call if you need to reschedule)

-• Signing up and using the MyCHArt patient portal
+- Signing up and use the MyCHArt patient portal

-• Discussing your specialty care needs so we can coordinate care together
+- Discussing your specialty care needs so we can help coordinate your care

 How do I know where my clinic is in this transformation?

 All CHA practices are working to become Patient-Centered Medical Homes, and some have already achieved national recognition.
 If the NCQA seal is on your practice's web page, they are a recognized PCMH practice.